notgiven688/jitterphysics2/docfx/docs/documentation/bodies.md

 ## Static bodies

-Static bodies (`body.BodyType == BodyType.Static`) have infinite mass and therefore are not affected by collisions or constraints.
+Static bodies (`body.MotionType == MotionType.Static`) have infinite mass and therefore are not affected by collisions or constraints.
 They also do not join islands.
 Static bodies do not generate collisions with other static or inactive bodies.
 Because of this, the position of static bodies should not be altered while in contact with other bodies.

 ## Kinematic bodies

-Kinematic bodies (`body.BodyType == BodyType.Kinematic`) can have a velocity and therefore change their position.
+Kinematic bodies (`body.MotionType == MotionType.Kinematic`) can have a velocity and therefore change their position.
 They act similar to static bodies during collisions—their velocity is not changed when colliding with a regular body.
 They do take part in collision islands.